-And everyone who completes the five rides of the challenge and submits their journal gets all of the above, plus a patch made by Falls Creek Outfitters!
+And everyone who completes the three rides of the challenge and submits their journal gets all of the above, plus a patch made by Falls Creek Outfitters!

-You’ll need to sign up via Etsy.
-There is a fee for the club and prize packs, which will be determined around the time of the challenge.
-This price will cover my initial shipping of the reporting journal plus the shipping of the prize pack and returned journal.
-(Shipping of the journal to me is not included.)
+There is a fee of $35 USD plus s/h to register.
+This fee will cover my initial shipping of the reporting journal to you, plus the shipping of the prize pack and returned journal after completion.
+(Shipping of the completed journal to me is not included.)

 When you sign up, I will send you an Official Reporting Journal.
 This journal will contain all the rules and pages for you to document your rides.
 If you are in the US, you must send me via post the physical journal.
 If you are outside the US, you can send scans/photos/PDFs of the journal

 Registration is now open!
 Please go here to register.